Are You a Werewolf?

-Are You a Werewolf? is a party game from Looney Labs.
-Its gameplay is similar to - and derived from - the game Mafia, though the rules have been highly simplified.
+Are You a Werewolf?, or simply Werewolf, is a party game from Looney Labs.
+Its gameplay is derived from the game Mafia.

-The game does not require special equipment; a deck of playing cards can also be used, though Looney Labs does have a specialized deck for sale.
+The game does not require special equipment; a deck of playing cards can also be used; any regular playing cards can be used, though Looney Labs does have a specialized deck for sale.

 Gameplay

 The game starts with the Moderator handing each player a card.
 Players play out the role given to them by the card: